hisaac/hisaac.net/source/_posts/2016/2016-12-12-solo-project-day-seven-to-the-database-and-back-again.md

 date: 2016-12-12T21:10:56-06:00
 ---

-This is technically the eighth day since I began my solo project, but I didn't do any work on the project on Sunday (although I did do [some other web work]({% post_url /2016/2016-12-11-moved-to-digital-ocean-lets-encrypt %})).
+This is technically the eighth day since I began my solo project, but I didn't do any work on the project on Sunday (although I did do {% post_link moved-to-digital-ocean-lets-encrypt "some other web work" %}.

 Today was a very productive day for me.
 I got more done than I expected to, and I made it to MVP (Minimum Viable Product)!
 I didn't think I'd get to MVP this fast, but I'm glad I did.
 At Prime, we all get industry mentors to work with, and tomorrow we meet with them to show them our solo projects.
 I was really hoping I'd have a usable product to show them.